Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Under the hood, at the data model level, the Jaeger trace IDs are a sequence of 16 bytes.
 However, these 16 bytes can be represented in many different ways:

-.
-These strings can be either 32 characters long when using the 128-bit IDs (as more common in OpenTelemetry), or 16 characters if the IDs are generated in the legacy 64-bit mode. - in the domain model in the Jaeger backend code, we represent trace ID as a pair of unsigned 64-bit integers using big-endian encoding.
+• in the domain modelexternal link in the Jaeger backend code, we represent trace ID as a pair of unsigned 64-bit integers using big-endian encoding.
 This was done for efficiency because a byte slice in Go requires an extra memory allocation.

-- in the Protobuf model , the ID is represented as a byte sequence.
+• in the Protobuf modelexternal link, the ID is represented as a byte sequence.
 When Protobuf is serialized as a binary payload, these bytes are transmitted as is.
 However, Protobuf also supports a JSON encoding, where byte sequences are serialized using base64 encoding.
-So if you configure collector-Kafka-ingester pipeline to use the JSON encoding, you will see trace IDs that look like
+So if you configure collector-Kafka-ingester pipeline to use the JSON encoding, you will see trace IDs that look like fpDA7KInhOx+kMDsoieE7A==.
+These can be converted to hex-encoded IDs that are recognized by the UI using online tools like https://base64.guru/converter/encode/hexexternal link.

 Do I need to run multiple collectors?